anuraag-khare/anuraag-khare/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning OpenCV and ML
+- 🌱 I’m currently learning ML and Web Developement.
-- 👯 I’m looking to collaborate on my current AR project
 - 📫 Email me at -  **anuraagkhare2121@outlook.com**